CONSUMER MEDICINE INFORMATION

 Tell your doctor if, for any reason, you have not taken Paxam exactly as prescribed.

 Otherwise, your doctor may adjust your treatment unnecessarily.

 Visit your doctor regularly so that they can check your progress.

-Your doctor may ask you to have regular blood tests to check your blood count, kidney and liver function.
+Your doctor may ask you to have regular blood tests to check your blood count, kidney

 Things you must not do

 Do not drink alcohol while you are taking Paxam.